ocaml/dune/doc/melange.rst

 - ``(preprocessor_deps (<deps-conf list>))`` specifies extra preprocessor dependencies, e.g. if the preprocessor reads a generated file.
-  The specification of dependencies is described in the :ref:`deps-field` section.
+  Dependency specification is described in the :ref:`deps-field` section.

 - ``(flags <flags>)`` specifies compilation flags to be passed to ``melc``, the